Vicodin Detox Treatment

 There are multiple symptoms that are associated with the withdrawal process from Vicodin.
 These include the normal anxiety, depression, mood swings, vomiting and nausea.
 There is also chills, sweats and dehydration.
 One may also experience muscle aches and high blood pressure.
 These symptoms will normally appears within just a few hours of the final dose and can last for many days.
 The severity of these symptoms will vary depending on the length of time the user was taking the drug and the exact dosage that was being consumed.

 To detox from Vicodin, users have a couple of options.
 There is detox available via both outpatient and inpatient.
 Many prefer to do the detoxification process via outpatient so that they can continue taking classes at college, working their jobs or parenting their children.
 They will report to a medical physician and receive detox medication (like methadone or suboxone) in tapering doses, so that the process can be done at home.
 However, this isn’t effective for everyone.
 Some people are unable to complete the process.
 Some people actually get hooked on the detoxification medication.
 An alternative is an inpatient detox.
 Here, at Shadow Mountain Recovery, we offer IV therapy detox where medication is provided via an IV that makes controlling withdrawal symptoms easier and more effective.
 It also makes it much more comfortable for the patient, as opposed to oral medication at other inpatient facilities.

 After medical detox, the journey isn’t complete.
 We encourage you to enroll in our behavioral program that can help you restructure and redirect your life.
 It is important that you realize that your drug addiction was not a disease and that you have the power to say no to the drugs.
 You can choose to go down a different path by consciously developing differently habits, thoughts and behaviors.
-We can help you choose a life that is forever drug-free.
+Call us today at 800-203-8249, we can help you choose a life that is forever drug-free.

 Don’t wait another day to get the help you or a loved one needs.
 Call us now.